sgoehringer/gencc-static-test/docs/_projects/2010-05-19-Delphi-Survey.md

 # Short summary of the article
 summary: To harmonize terms describing gene-disease validity, the GenCC used a Delphi method to survey both members of our GenCC organizations and the international genetics community.

+# Show this entry as a page
+show_status: true

 # Content can be added but not required.
 At the moment this will only show on the home page area.
 ---
 To harmonize terms describing gene-disease validity, the GenCC used a Delphi method to survey both members of our GenCC organizations and the international genetics community.